jyan83/Savvy_Care/README.md

 4. Hyperparamter Tunning

-...Random Search is used for several optimal algorithms selected from spot checking.
+> Random Search is used for several optimal algorithms selected from spot checking.
 ___
 ## Results
 ### Model Evaluation